Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

 Schema has 0% description coverage.
-The description partially compensates by linking selector to element and url_pattern to network request, but it does not explain the timeout parameter or clarify mutual exclusivity.
+Description adds meaning by linking selector to element and url_pattern to network request, but does not explain timeout default/units or clarify that parameters are alternatives.
+Incomplete beyond parameter names.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.